keanknowsss/Mobile-BOATS-Public/README.md

 # Mobile Application for BOATS (Bicycle Obstacle Detection and Alert Systems)
 *for public view only*

-For the Final Requirement of Polytechnic University of the Philippines CpE Practice and Design
+For the Final Requirement of Polytechnic University of the Philippines **CpE Practice and Design**

-This is a part of the thesis that was successfully finished on July 10, 2023.
-This Mobile Application was completed on July 28, 2023 due to additional features suggested by the panelists.
+This is a part of the thesis that was successfully finished on **July 10, 2023**.
+This Mobile Application was completed on **July 28, 2023** due to additional features suggested by the panelists.

 ## Features